tyogautomo/realtime-chat-client/README.md

 # Realtime Private Messaging [Client]

 This Realtime Private Chat App built using React Native v0.64. <br/>
-I try to mock up the UI with Whatsapp as it is the simplest UI for mobile chat app
+I try to mock up the Whatsapp UI as it is the simplest UI for mobile chat app

 For backend service refer to this repo:
 [Repo for Backend](https://github.com/tyogautomo/realtime-chat-server)